PureDarwin/xcbuild/README.md

   xcbuild
 </h1>

-**xcbuild** is an Xcode-compatible build tool with the goal of providing faster builds, better documentation of the build process and running on multiple platforms (macOS, Linux, and Windows)
+**xcbuild** is an Xcode-compatible build tool with the goal of providing faster builds, better documentation of the build process and running on multiple platforms (macOS, PureDarwin, Linux, and Windows)

 ### Why xcbuild?